 About

-Hello!
-I’m a fifth year PhD candidate in Computer Science at Northeastern University, conducting research with Malihe Alikhani.
-I am passionate about using NLP tools for good, and am currently studying bias in language through a sociolinguistic lens.
-I am also conducting research in the ethics space, and recently published a book chapter on ethics in signed languages.
+Welcome!
+I am a fifth year PhD candidate in Computer Science at Northeastern University, conducting research with Malihe Alikhani.
+I am passionate about using NLP tools for good, and my research focuses on developing responsible and fair AI tools using insights from linguistics and social sciences.
 I have published at venues including ACL, NAACL, EACL, SIGDIAL, COLING, and COGSCI, and won a best paper award for our work at UAI 2022.
 Last year, I was part of a university team that placed third in the Amazon Alexa Prize Taskbot Competition!

 In my free time, I enjoy bouldering, playing the piano, singing (catch our concerts at Cambridge Chamber Singers!), working out, and spending time outdoors!